Rattanakosin Kingdom (1782–1932): Burmese wars

-Eastern fronts: Laos, Cambodia, and Vietnam
+Siamese–Vietnamese Wars

 When Siamese forces took Vientiane in 1779 during the Thonburi period, all three Lao kingdoms of Luang Phrabang, Vientiane and Champasak came under Siamese domination.
 Lao Princes Nanthasen, Inthavong and Anouvong were taken as hostages to Bangkok.
 In 1782, King Rama I installed Nanthasen as King of Vientiane.
 However, Nanthasen was dethroned in 1795 due to his alleged diplomatic overtures with the Tây Sơn dynasty in favor of Inthavong.
 When King Inthavong died in 1804, Anouvong succeeded as King of Vientiane.

 Yumreach Baen, a pro-Siamese Cambodian noble, staged a coup in Cambodia to overthrow and kill the pro-Vietnamese Cambodian Prime Minister Tolaha Mu in 1783.
 Chaos and upheavals that ensued caused Yumreach Baen to take young King Ang Eng to Bangkok.
 King Rama I appointed Yumreach Baen as Chaophraya Aphaiphubet.
 Also in 1783, Nguyễn Phúc Ánh arrived in Bangkok to take refuge from the Tây Sơn rebels.
 In 1784, Siamese forces invaded Saigon to reinstate Nguyễn Phúc Ánh but were defeated in the Battle of Rạch Gầm-Xoài Mút by the Tây Sơn.
 In 1789, Aphaiphubet took control of Cambodia and became the Regent.
 Later that same year Nguyễn Phúc Ánh took Saigon and established himself in Southern Vietnam.
 In 1794, King Rama I allowed Ang Eng to return to Cambodia to rule as king and carved the northwestern part of Cambodia including Battambang and Siemreap for Aphaiphubet to govern as governor under direct Siamese rule.

 King Ang Eng of Cambodia died in 1796 and was succeeded by his son Ang Chan II who became pro-Vietnamese.
 While the pro-Siamese Prince Ang Sngoun, younger brother of Ang Chan II, decided to rebel against his brother in 1811.
 The Siamese forces marched from Battambang to Oudong.
 The panicked King Ang Chan II fled to take refuge at Saigon under the protection of Vietnam.
 Siamese forces sacked Oudong and returned.
 Lê Văn Duyệt brought Ang Chan II back to Phnom Penh to rule under Vietnamese influence.